 As well as being able to pair up your Sonos speakers for stereo sound, and the multi-room synced music, you can also create a dedicated 5.1 TV surround system from within the Sonos app.

-For this you'll need two key ingredients to get started – the Sonos Sub and one of the two Sonos TV speakers; either the Playbase or the Playbar.
-That's a 3.1 system right there and Sonos actually sells 3.1 bundles with these setups for [currency usd="1,398" gbp="1,398"].
+For this you'll need two key ingredients to get started β the Sonos Sub and one of the three Sonos TV speakers: the Playbase, Beam or the Playbar.
+That's a 3.1 system right there and Sonos actually sells 3.1 bundles with these setups from $1,098 β that price is for a Beam based system, you'll pay a bit more to get a Playbar or Playbase involved.

 Looking for a Sonos 7.1 system?
 You're out of luck, there's no official way of doing this at present.

-Sonos in the smart home – Alexa and more
+Sonos in the smart home β Alexa, Google Assistant and more

-Alexa is also friendly with Sonos – obviously she lives on the Sonos One but also via the Sonos Skill, so any Echo can control your existing Sonos speakers.
+Alexa is also friendly with Sonos β obviously Amazon's assistant lives on the Sonos One and Beam, but also via the Sonos Skill, so any Echo can control your existing Sonos speakers.
 In essence, that means you can add voice control for as little as $30 using an Echo Dot, and totally transform your setup.

-We've spoken about adding a Connect or Connect:AMP to the mix in order to bring your non-connected audio equipment into your Sonos groups, and one of the most common requests is for people to stream their vinyl record collections over their Sonos speakers.
+We've spoken about adding an Amp, Connect or Connect:AMP to the mix in order to bring your non-connected audio equipment into your Sonos groups, and one of the most common requests is for people to stream their vinyl record collections over their Sonos speakers.

 Simply group up speakers to whatever Sonos device your record player is connected to, click play on the Line-in source and you're away.